The Associated Students Organization (ASO) moved into their new office on the first floor of the Library/ Learning Crossroads on Monday, Feb. 10.

 “The idea of having a place like this stemmed from my first semester as a senator,” Sandoval said.
 “The more I looked at student involvement, the more I realized there was no central location for students to hang out on campus.”

 Not only will the ASO office be a place where students can go and socialize, but they will also be able to study and use computers with Wi-fi.
 In addition, there will be rooms where club organizations are able to have their meetings and presentations.
+The offices will be well maintained and have NECS Professional Cleaning Services to keep everything hygienic.

 “One of the advantages at the ASO office is that club members are able to rent out the room for their meetings,” said Vice President Mariela Valdez.
 “Giving students extra space to do their homework, group work and club activities are what we wanted to do.”